Out-Law Guide 6 min. read

 Tax charges can also arise on the REIT if:

 REITs are subject to the normal stamp duty land tax rules in relation to property transactions.
-See our Out-Law Guide to Stamp duty land tax for more information.
+See our Out-Law guide to stamp duty land tax for more information.

 Distributions from a REIT in respect of tax exempt business are known as property income distributions (PIDs).

 The tax treatment of REITs is broadly comparable with direct investment in real estate.
-However one disadvantage for individuals is that capital gains from the tax exempt business are taxed on the investor as income, whereas reliefs such as the annual exempt amount or capital losses could be offset against gains from a real estate investment held directly.
+However, one disadvantage for individuals is that capital gains from the tax exempt business are taxed on the investor as income, whereas reliefs such as the annual exempt amount or capital losses could be offset against gains from a real estate investment held directly.
 Another disadvantage is the REIT investors cannot claim capital allowances.

-PIDs are subject to a deduction of tax or withholding tax at the basic income tax rate.
+PIDs are subject to a deduction of tax or withholding tax at the basic income tax rate (currently 20%).
 This withholding will be set against the investor's liability to tax in respect of the PID.
 There is a withholding tax exemption where the REIT has a reasonable belief that the person beneficially entitled to the payment is subject to UK corporation tax or is an exempt body such as a pension fund, local authority or charity.

 Shares in REITs can be held in an ISA, PEP or child trust fund subject to the existing limits and rules for those schemes.

 REIT status generally continues until a REIT serves notice on HM Revenue and Customs (HMRC) that it wishes to leave the scheme.
-However REIT status can also come to an end automatically in some circumstances where there are breaches of the conditions or where HMRC serves notice on the REIT.
+However, REIT status can also come to an end automatically in some circumstances where there are breaches of the conditions or where HMRC serves notice on the REIT.

 When a company leaves the REIT regime there is a deemed disposal and reacquisition by the tax exempt business of the assets forming part of the tax exempt business at market value.
 However, this is subject to anti-avoidance provisions.
 If the company has been within the REIT regime for less than 10 years then this favourable tax treatment may be modified.